Checkpoint: Speak No Evil, Hear No Evil, Think No Evil

 UC Berkeley was embroiled in controversy last week when conservative pundit and Celine Dion’s evil twin Ann Coulter was unable to make a speech due to safety concerns.
 While the intellectually brittle and safe-zoned ‘liberals’ that dominate contemporary college campuses are the real story, it need be admitted that the Coulter affair isn’t black and white, or as she would prefer, white.

 UC Berkeley claim that the original appearance was only cancelled because the Berkeley College Republicans and Young America’s Foundation who organized Coulter’s speech had not properly gone through college procedure in finding and reserving an appropriate venue.
-However, considering the ridiculous riots that erupted from a visit by the callous and contentless Milo Yiannopoulos earlier in the year, it isn’t unlikely that the shabby preparation on behalf of the young Republicans was not a matter of ineptitude, but rather of tactical indifference -that the mere presence of a differing opinion leads to riots means the promise of another is likely a transparent and provocative media stunt.
+However, considering the ridiculous riots that erupted from a visit by the callous and contentless Milo Yiannopoulos earlier in the year, it isn’t unlikely that the shabby preparation on behalf of the young Republicans was not a matter of ineptitude, but rather of tactical indifference - that the mere presence of a differing opinion leads to riots means the promise of another is likely a transparent and provocative media stunt.
 This only serves to elevate a poor opinion to a platform it doesn’t deserve.
 Regardless of the intentions of Coulter & Co however, the ugly underbelly of the ‘regressive left’ was once again revealed.

 The ‘regressive left’ as they are deservedly known, are the desperate and despotic frustrations of the once warranted movement of political correctness.
 Steven Pinker described this stage of a movement, in this case the politically correct, as being the “decadent phase.”
 The movement, having gained what it set out to achieve, feels a self-important need to persist, and in order to do so, it must find ever more “obscure grievances to maintain their moral franchise.”
 They are what the late philosopher Kenneth Minogue termed the ‘St. George in retirement syndrome.’
 St. George, having slew the dragon, aimlessly wanders around the countryside challenging increasingly smaller foes until eventually he is left stabbing at thin air, or mistaking friends for foes.
 This is their degeneration into absurdity.

 The 'regressives' claim to possess liberal ideas but a thin skin, and an even thinner capacity for thought, render them utterly ignorant of liberalism.
 In a word, they are what Nabokov described as ‘poshlust’ – falsely important, falsely beautiful, falsely clever, falsely attractive, and obviously trashy.
+In a word - meritricious.
 To borrow an analogy from the critic Peter Claven – the ‘regressive left’ parade around on the misapprehension they’d been cast as Prospero, when actually they sounded like Polonius.
 Worse still, their hysterical reaction to anything other than babying reiteration of their own singular shallow thought reeks of totalitarianism.
 Such a claim is not hyperbole, for the essential habitat of totalitarian thought resides in the ignorance of the fact that the only intellectual absolute is that there aren’t any.

 The British journalist Douglas Murray summed up the sad state of affairs as being: “Instead of ‘I disagree with what you say but I’ll defend to the death your right to say it.’
 It’s ‘I disagree with you so shut up.’”
 As the society becomes more demographically pluralistic, the ‘regressive left’ have decided the path to harmony is the absence of debate.
 However, the exact opposite is the preferable course; the more voices, the more testing of opinions against each other, the better the likelihood of advancing on superior and no doubt amalgamated ideas.